Diuretics

 • Report muscle cramps, excessive thirst, decreased urination, palpitations

-• Take in morning to avoid nocturia disrupting sleep
+• Take diuretics early in the morning to avoid nocturia disrupting sleep; take with food when GI upset occurs.

 Self-Check